AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 What if elements could have both strings and one or more other elements for the values of their attributes?

-Sketching this in WebIDL, new methods for tree-based attributes could be added so as to maintain backwards compatibility with existing methods for using text-based attributes.
+Sketching this in WebIDL, ensuring backwards compatibility, new methods for tree-based attributes could be added.

 ```webidl
 partial interface Element